ReturnInfinity/kbm/README.md

 git clone https://github.com/ReturnInfinity/kbm.git
 cd kbm
 make
-make bochs  # will emulate BareMetal running k
 ```
+If you want to run k on hardware, skip to [hardware](#if-you-want-to-run-it-on-hardware)

-`make bochs` will start the bochs emulator.
+now `make bochs` will start the bochs emulator.
  - choose menu item `6` to start
     * after a few seconds, a window will appear
  - switch back to the console